 On the other hand, it is possible to feel unworthy of love and belonging even while engaging in loving behavior.
 That was me six months ago.
-I honestly thought I could book read, article write, and self-care my way out of this.
+I honestly thought I could book read, article write, and self-care my way out of this lack of deeply felt worthiness.
 Silly Miranda.

 Codependency begets shame.
 A kind of binding shame that contaminates every aspect of the addiction.
 To break it down further, there are categories of behavioral patterns that codependents struggle with, some on a pathological level: